eirikimrik/mealsappmobile/README.md

 running, we collaboratively implemented the additional features, like the random meal functionality and the favorites system.

+Initially, both of us worked together to resolve the errors in the outdated template.
+After we got it to run, we divided the tasks between us:

+- **Viljar** implemented the "get random meal" feature
+- **Eirik** added the filter functionality
+- We both worked on the Favorites screen and the functionality of it
+- **Eirik** created the class diagram and user stories
+- **Viljar** wrote the README file

 ### Features

 - Browse catories: Users can browse though different meal categories